 The housesitting community is growing

-Housesitting is a recognized alternative to a regular short term vacation and a great accommodation option for longer term travel.
+Housesitting is a recognized alternative to a regular short term vacation and a great accommodation option for longer term travel and lifestyle living.
 For some, international house sitting has even become a way of life.
 Individuals, couples like us, and even families, use it as a way to travel, live and work remotely while providing a valuable service to pet owners.

 Housesitting also provides a way to live temporarily in a variety of locations around the world.
 But what we love most is the opportunity to really become immersed in the culture of another region or country.